br3ndonland/awsdev/notes/ddb.md

 --region us-east-2
 ```

-A better way is to generate a skeleton file in YAML, populate the fields there, read the file when creating the table.
+A better way is to generate a skeleton file in YAML, populate the fields there, and then read the file when creating the table.

 [Generating AWS CLI skeleton and input parameters from a JSON or YAML input file - AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-skeleton.html):